NiuTrans/MTVenues/README.md

 # MT Conference & Journal

-This is a list about the International and Chinese conferences & journals which are related to **MACHINE TRANSLATION**.
-We collect this list to provide reference for machine translation researchers.
+This is a list of conferences and journals which are explicly or implictly related to **MACHINE TRANSLATION**.
+Most of them are English venues are and we include some Chinese venues as well.
+The list is broken down into three categories: 1) natural langauge proceessing venues, artificial Intelligence & machine learning venues, and other venues.

-We divide the conferences & journals into three categories according to the degree of relevance to machine translation:

-- ***Natural Language Processing*** includes conferences & journals focusing on natural language processing and computer linguistics.
-It also includes seminars and workshops strongly related to machine translation.
-- ***Artificial Intelligence & Machine Learning*** represents the conferences & journals that accept papers come from various disciplines and fields, such as NLP/CV/ML/Speech and so on.
-What they have in common is that they all accept machine translation papers.
-- ***Others*** is a complement for the sufficiency of the list.

-The list will be updated constantly and any comments will be welcome.

 ## Natural Language Processing
 <table style="font-size:18px;">